yrn-whosthat/credit-risk-thesis/README.md

 ## 📦 Project Overview

-This repository contains the full codebase and workflow for my Master's thesis on credit risk modeling.
+This repository contains the full codebase and workflow for my Bachelor's thesis on credit risk modeling.
 It includes data preprocessing, model training (with SMOTE and Random Forest), evaluation, and visualizations.

 ## 📁 Project Structure